Subscribe To This Site

 Marriage Counseling

-Christian Based Marriage Counseling
+Christian Based Marriage Counseling is One Form of Religious Couples Counseling

 This blending of religion and therapy is called clinical integration, which is defined in the literature as “the incorporation of religious or spiritual beliefs, values, and methods into the process of psychotherapy that results in a different way of being a therapist, understanding the client, or doing therapy.”(1)

-Portland Couples Counseling Center
+The Portland Couples Counseling Center

 1940 NE Broadway

-Portland, OR 97232
+Portland, Oregon 97232

 503-282-8496